-c) Non-Discriminatory Environment
+3. Non-Discriminatory Environment

 The Corporation fosters a work environment in which all individuals are treated with respect and dignity.
-The Corporation is an equal opportunity employer and does not discriminate against directors, officers, employees, contractors, consultants, or potential employees, or other service providers, on the basis of race, color, religion, sex, national origin, age, sexual orientation or disability or any other category protected by Canadian federal or provincial laws and regulations, or any laws or regulations applicable in the jurisdiction where such directors, officers, employees, contractors, or consultants are located.
+The Corporation is an equal opportunity employer and does not discriminate against any Corporation Personnel, or potential Corporation Personnel, on the basis of gender, ethnicity, age, national origin, race, religion, disability, cultural and socio-economic background, geographic area, sexual orientation or any other category protected by Canadian federal or provincial laws and regulations, or any laws or regulations applicable in the jurisdiction where such Corporation Personnel are located.
 The Corporation will make reasonable accommodations for its employees in compliance with applicable laws and regulations.
 The Corporation is committed to actions and policies to assure fair employment, including equal treatment in hiring, promotion, training, compensation, termination and corrective action and will not tolerate discrimination by its employees and agents.

-d) Harassment-Free Workplace
+4. Harassment-Free Workplace